TheBevyFlock/bevy_new_2d/docs/workflows.md

   ![A screenshot showing where to add a branch to the github-pages environment](./img/add_branch_to_github_pages_environment.png)
 </details>

-Hit `Add deployment branch rule`, type in the name of the branch you want to upload to Pages, and hit `Add rule`.
+Hit `Add deployment branch rule`, type in the name of the branch you want to deploy to Pages, and hit `Add rule`.